fenago/advanced-selenium-java/lab_guides/lab_2.md

 - Creating a simple project with Maven
 - Building a simple project with Maven
-- Creating a new Maven project in Eclipse
+- Creating a new Maven project in IntelliJ
-- Importing an existing Maven project in Eclipse
+- Importing an existing Maven project in IntelliJ

 Creating a simple project with Maven